Anica Dobra: Career

 Her acting debut occurred in the second year of studies in a short film called “Pera Panker” (1985).
 In 1987 she got a breakthrough role in a feature film “Život radnika”.
 During the same year, she received the best leading actress award at the prestigious Pula Film Festival.
 Prominent roles in many critically acclaimed Serbian movies followed - „Već viđeno“ (1987), “Sabirni centar” (1989), “Kako je propao rokenrol” (1989), “Crni bombarder” (1992), “Točkovi” (1998), “Klopka” (2007), “Ljubav i drugi zločini” (2008), “Neko me ipak čeka” (2009), and “Enklava” (2015).

 From the 1990s, Dobra appeared in over 30 international films, predominantly from German cinematography.
 For her first international role in “Rosamunde” (1990) she received the Bavarian Film Award for the Best Young Actress.
+She twice won the "Carica Teodora" award at the Film Festival in Niš.

 Concurrently with her film career, Dobra has also been performing in theatre plays at Atelje 212, Zvezdara theatre and the Yugoslav drama theatre.
 Besides acting, she has also translated from German the folk play Der Drang by Franz Xaver Kroetz.